dotnet/android/Documentation/guides/BuildProcess.md

     highest versioned installed build-tools package is used.

     The `$(AndroidSdkBuildToolsVersion)` MSBuild property contains
-    the prefered build-tools version.
-The Xamarin.Android build system provides a default value in `Xamarin.Android.Common.targets`, and the default value may be overridden within youur project file to choose an alternate build-tools version, if (for example) the latest aapt is crashing out while a previous aapt version is known to work.
+    the preferred build-tools version.
+The Xamarin.Android build system provides a default value in `Xamarin.Android.Common.targets`, and the default value may be overridden within your project file to choose an alternate build-tools version, if (for example) the latest aapt is crashing out while a previous aapt version is known to work.